<< Yesterday

 1987 The Twins, amidst the deafening crowd noise of the hanky-waving fans in the Metrodome, stave off elimination when the team scores eight runs in the fifth and sixth frames of Game 6 to beat the Cardinals, 11-5.
 Minnesota's southpaw-swinging Kent Hrbek hits a sixth-inning grand slam off left-handed Ken Dayley to put the contest out of reach for the Redbirds.

-1992 In Game 6, Canada wins its first-ever World Series when the Blue Jays beat the Braves at Atlanta–Fulton County Stadium, 4-3.
-Toronto's 41-year-old right fielder Dave Winfield's 11th-inning double is the key hit in the team's victory.
+1992 In Game 6, Canada wins its first-ever World Series when the Blue Jays beat the Braves at Atlanta–Fulton County Stadium.
+Toronto's 41-year-old right fielder Dave Winfield's 11th-inning two-run double off Charlie Leibrandt proves to be the difference in the team's 4-3 victory.

 (Ed.
 Note: Toronto's Cito Gaston becomes baseball's first Black manager to win a World Series. - LP)